cactuspoint/CSCI334Project/server/README.md

 {
   "data": {
     "person": {
-      "fName": "alex"
+      "firstName": "alex"
     }
   }
 }
 ```
-where fName is the requested data of the person with the uuid of 1
+where firstName is the requested data of the person with the uuid requested.

-The jwt string can be decrypted to find the uuid of the user who sent this query and depending on either the access level or if the jwt_uuid==query_uuid the amount of data returned from the query can be modified
+The jwt string can also be decrypted to find the uuid of the user who sent this query and depending on either the access level or if the jwt_uuid==query_uuid the amount of data returned from the query can be modified